scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 );
 ```

-In the `rollback` endpoint of the Customer Service, it resumes and rolls back the transaction.
+In the `rollback` endpoint of the Customer Service, the endpoint resumes and rolls back the transaction.
 For reference, see [`CustomerService.java`](customer-service/src/main/java/sample/customer/CustomerService.java).

 ```java
 customerRepository.rollbackTransactionOnParticipant(request.getTransactionId());